By John Kleberg and Patrick Maughan

 Territorial reinforcement as a CPTED element helps to create a sense of ownership in the environment and foster a sense of protecting the territory they “own.”
 Some tools to foster territoriality include proper and timely maintenance and graffiti removal to show that people care for their own spaces and do not tolerate abuse.
 Decorative or structural elements also help to define that one has left public property and is now on private (or semi-private) property.
 It’s the gated community concept, without the gate.

-While conceptually simple, and one might say sound, such principles may not be applied when houses of worship are designed or in daily use.
+While conceptually simple, and one might say sound, such principles might not be applied when houses of worship are designed or in daily use.
 The normal users of the facility park in the same area, enter the same door and know exactly where to move to navigate the property.
-A new visitor, however, may be confused by a myriad of parking spaces and various entrances.
-The front door to the house of worship may have a grand entryway, but that entrance may not be desirable if the parking is remotely located.
+A new visitor, however, might be confused by a myriad of parking spaces and various entrances.
+The front door to the house of worship might have a grand entryway, but that entrance might not be desirable if the parking is remotely located.

 In addition, how much thought has been given to the access and egress for the users of the space who are not attending a service?
 Staff should ask themselves: Are these special or outreach activities compatible with this use of space?
 Do you want high school age organizations meeting near a senior citizen book club or Bible study?
 Or is an AA organization meeting at a time or location that interacts with the Scout Troop?
 You should ask questions like these examples regarding inherent conflicts of interest in scheduling space.